liuchennn1414/quantexaProject/README.md

 1. main function which returns the first 5 rows of each question (Q1-Q4)
 2. additional function which accept input to show first 5 rows of the extra question from Q4

-To run the program in intelliJ IDEA:
+To run the program in IntelliJ IDEA:
 1. Create new project from VCS and copy in the repository's URL to clone the project:
 ```bash
 https://github.com/liuchennn1414/quantexaProject.git